joshtynjala/actionscript-3.0-developers-guide/display/display-programming/adjusting-display-object-colors.md

     var colorInfo:ColorTransform = myDisplayObject.transform.colorTransform;

-Once you’ve created a ColorTransform instance, you can read its property values to find out what color transformations have already been applied, or you can set those values to make color changes to the display object.
+Once you've created a ColorTransform instance, you can read its property values to find out what color transformations have already been applied, or you can set those values to make color changes to the display object.
 To update the display object after any changes, you must reassign the ColorTransform instance back to